ilyaas17/BookDatabaseSystem_Backend/README.md

-# Express App with MongoDB Connection
+# Express.js Book Management API

-This is a simple Express.js application that connects to a MongoDB database using Mongoose.
-It exposes an API endpoint through the route defined in `routes/route.mjs`.
+This project is an Express.js application designed to manage a collection of books stored in a MongoDB database using Mongoose.
+It includes features for CRUD operations on books, implemented through API endpoints defined in the `route.mjs` module.
+The controller functions (`bookController.mjs`) handle the logic for creating, retrieving, updating, and deleting books, while the `bookModel.mjs` module defines the Mongoose schema and model for the book collection.
+Error handling is implemented for database operations to ensure robustness.
+The application leverages modern JavaScript syntax, including ES6 module imports and exports.
+Overall, it provides a scalable foundation for building a RESTful API to manage a library of books.

 ## Code Explanation